aless80/tantrix/README.md

 Quit game goes back to room
 Test shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"
 Score remains after having displayed it.
 TRYING is still needed?
+I see it always True so i think not!

 #BUG
-put tile in other player's tab
+move tile that was in tab1 to 0, then to tab2. reset goes crazy

 #BUG
 "Error in motionCallback. itemids=" because id is None